openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_tcp_mss_path_mtu/README.md

 BGP TCP MSS and PMTUD

-## Topology

-"Virtual host on ATE" <--> ATE (port1) <--> DUT

 ## Procedure

 *   Establish BGP sessions between:
-    *   ATE (port-1) ---  eBGP-IPv4/IPv6 ---- DUT
+    *   ATE port-1 ---      eBGP-IPv4/IPv6        ---- DUT1
-    *   Virtual host on ATE ---- iBGP IPv4 ---- DUT.
+    *   ATE port-1 ----    Multihop iBGP IPv4     ---- DUT2.
+*   DUT-2 is directly connected to DUT-1.
 *   TODO : Verify that the default TCP MSS value is set below interface MTU value.
-*   Change the Interface MTU on the DUT port as well as ATE(port1) to 5040B
+*   Change the Interface MTU to the ATE port as 5040.
-*   Configure IP TCP MSS value of 4096 bytes on the DUT interface to the ATE port1.
+*   Configure IP TCP MSS value of 4096 bytes on the interface to the ATE port.
 *   Re-establish the BGP sessions by tcp reset.
 *   Verify that the TCP MSS value is set to 4096 bytes for IPv4 and IPv6.
-*   Establish iBGP session with MD5 enabled between the "virtual host on ATE" and the DUT.
+*   Establish Multihop iBGP session with MD5 enabled from ATE port-1 to DUT-2.
-*   Ensure that the MTU on the ATE port towards the virtual host is set at defualt while the virtual-host interface towards ATE is set at 5040B.
-*   Enable PMTUD on the DUT.
+*   Change the MTU on DUT-1 - DUT-2 link to 512 bytes and enable PMTUD on the DUT-2.
-*   TODO : Validate that the min MSS value has been adjusted to be below 1500 bytes on the tcp session.
+*   TODO : Validate that the min MSS value has been adjusted to be below 512 bytes on the tcp session.

 ## Config Parameter coverage